IstinNew/IstinNew/README.md

 ![OriginPro](https://img.shields.io/badge/OriginPro-5A5A5A?style=for-the-badge&logo=originlab&logoColor=white)

 ### 🚀 Accomplishments
-- **Learning data visualization and statistical analysis**: Currently focusing on Python for data analytics.
+- **📊 Learning data visualization and statistical analysis**: Currently focusing on Python for data analytics.
-- **Exploring open-source projects**: Aiming to contribute and learn from the community.
+- **🌍 Exploring open-source projects**: Aiming to contribute and learn from the community.
-- **Multilingual communication**: Fluent in 6 Indian languages, 1 sub-continental language, and 2 international languages.
+- **🗣️ Multilingual communication**: Fluent in 6 Indian languages, 1 sub-continental language, and 2 international languages.
+- **🏛️ When I am off-work, find me at Terra Mineralia, Freiberg**: Proudly showcasing over 3,000 handpicked minerals from a collection of 80,000 📚, engaging with guests in multiple languages 🌐.

 ### 🌱 I’m Currently
 - Making strides with **GitHub**